jikuja/blog-posts/posts/azure/storage/retention-01/post.md

 ---
-title: 'Azure storage with lease and retention policy'
+title: Azure storage with lease and retention policy
 published: false
-description: 'Real-life scenarion what happens when lease and renention policy are enabled on storage account'
+description: Real-life scenarion what happens when lease and renention policy are enabled on storage account
 tags: 'azure, storage'
+id: 1642100
 ---

 Recently I added lease to some files that were in the container having retention